 Located off I-94 in the Menonomee Valley, you'll find the Museum at the crossroads of 6th and Canal Streets.

-The Harley-Davidson Museum is always the place to be over Labor Day Weekend, as it hosts its annual Custom Bike Show Weekend event.
-The 2015 event officially kicks off on Thursday at Bike Night and ends with the Invitational Pro Builder and H-D Museum Custom Bike Show awards on Sunday.
+Custom culture lives at the Harley-Davidson Museum.
+Don’t miss the biggest party of the summer over Labor Day Weekend, as the Museum hosts its annual Custom Bike Show.
 In addition to hosting two custom bike shows, the Museum is one of the first places to see the new 2016 Harley-Davidson® motorcycles at the new product trailer, enjoy the works of custom culture artisans, and visit the special summer exhibit before it closes on September 5.
 That’s not all; the weekend is packed with live entertainment, and lots of great food and drink.
 The Milwaukee Rally officially kicks off on Thursday, September 1, at Bike Night.
 All bikes unite at the Harley-Davidson Museum® to kick off the biggest party Labor Day weekend.
 Grab your bike.
 Join other riders for music, fun and plenty of eye candy.

 Recent articles about Harley-Davidson Museum